 Everyone is required to exit the building when a fire alarm goes off.
 Follow your instructor's directions regarding the appropriate exit.
-If you require assistance during an evacuation, inform your instructor in the first week of class.
-Do not re-enter the building unless given permission by University Police, Fire department, or Fire Prevention Services.
+If you need assistance during an evacuation, inform your instructor during the first week of class.
+Do not re-enter the building unless given permission by University Police, Fire Department, or Fire Prevention Services.

-Student Standards of Academic Conduct: Disciplinary proceedings may be initiated against any student who engages in scholastic dishonesty, including, but not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student or the attempt to commit such acts.
+Student Standards of Academic Conduct: Disciplinary proceedings may be initiated against any student who engages in scholastic dishonesty, including, but not limited to, cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give an unfair advantage to a student or the attempt to commit such acts.

-- (i) "Cheating" includes, but is not limited to: - copying from another student's test paper; - using, during a test, materials not authorized by the person giving the test; - failure to comply with instructions given by the person administering the test; - possession during a test of materials which are not authorized by the person giving the test, such as class notes or specifically designed "crib notes".
-The presence of textbooks constitutes a violation if they have been specifically prohibited by the person administering the test; - using, buying, stealing, transporting, or soliciting in whole or part the contents of an unadministered test, test key, homework solution, or computer program; - collaborating with or seeking aid from another student during a test or other assignment without authority; - discussing the contents of an examination with another student who will take the examination; - divulging the contents of an examination, for the purpose of preserving questions for use by another, when the instructors has designated that the examination is not to be removed from the examination room or not to be returned or to be kept by the student; - substituting for another person, or permitting another person to substitute for oneself to take a course, a test, or any course-related assignment; - paying or offering money or other valuable thing to, or coercing another person to obtain an unadministered test, test key, homework solution, or computer program or information about an unadministered test, test key, home solution or computer program; - falsifying research data, laboratory reports, and/or other academic work offered for credit; - taking, keeping, misplacing, or damaging the property of The University of Texas at Tyler, or of another, if the student knows or reasonably should know that an unfair academic advantage would be gained by such conduct; and - misrepresenting facts, including providing false grades or resumes, for the purpose of obtaining an academic or financial benefit or injuring another student academically or financially. - (ii) "Plagiarism" includes, but is not limited to, the appropriation, buying, receiving as a gift, or obtaining by any means another's work and the submission of it as one's own academic work offered for credit. - (iii) "Collusion" includes, but is not limited to, the unauthorized collaboration with another person in preparing academic assignments offered for credit or collaboration with another person to commit a violation of any section of the rules on scholastic dishonesty. - (iv) All written work that is submitted will be subject to review by SafeAssignTM, available on Blackboard.
+- (i) "Cheating" includes, but is not limited to: - copying from another student's test paper; - using, during a test, materials not authorized by the person giving the test; - failure to comply with instructions given by the person administering the test; - possession during a test of materials not authorized by the person giving the test, such as class notes or specifically designed "crib notes."
+The presence of textbooks constitutes a violation if they have been specifically prohibited by the person administering the test; - using, buying, stealing, transporting, or soliciting in whole or part the contents of an unadministered test, test key, homework solution, or computer program; - collaborating with or seeking aid from another student during a test or other assignment without authority; - discussing the contents of an examination with another student who will take the examination: - divulging the contents of an examination to preserve questions for use by another when the instructor has designated that the examination is not to be removed from the examination room or not to be returned or to be kept by the student; - substituting for another person or permitting another person to substitute for oneself to take a course, a test, or any course-related assignment; - paying or offering money or other valuable thing to or coercing another person to obtain an unadministered test, test key, homework solution, or computer program or information about an unadministered test, test key, home solution, or computer program; - falsifying research data, laboratory reports, and other academic work offered for credit; - taking, keeping, misplacing, or damaging the property of The University of Texas at Tyler, or of another, if the student knows or reasonably should know that an unfair academic advantage would be gained by such conduct; and - misrepresenting facts, including providing false grades or resumes, to obtain an academic or financial benefit or injure another student academically or financially. - (ii) "Plagiarism" includes, but is not limited to, the appropriation, buying, receiving as a gift, or obtaining by any means another's work and submitting it as one's academic work offered for credit. - (iii) "Collusion" includes, but is not limited to, the unauthorized collaboration with another person in preparing academic assignments offered for credit or collaboration with another person to violate any section of the rules on scholastic dishonesty. - (iv) All written work that is submitted will be subject to review by SafeAssignTM, available on Canvas.